Chicken Tractor Plans and Where to Get Them

-Nonetheless, a casual chicken Tractor doesn’t have the floor put in place, in most circumstances due to a number of reasons, one of which is to allow the droppings to pass directly to the ground without being impended on the structure.
+Nonetheless, a casual chicken Tractor doesn’t have the floor put in place, in most circumstances due to a number of reasons, one of which is to allow the droppings to pass directly to the ground without being caught on the structure.

 In addition, the structure itself is usually mounted a few inches above the ground in order to avoid the same reason; that is, impeding of the droppings on the mesh.
-In such a situation, the chicken Tractor is not as mobile as it is meant to be.
+In such a situation, the Chicken Tractor is not as mobile as it is meant to be.

 The two common Chicken Tractor plans